Day One Biopharmaceuticals (NASDAQ:DAWN) Shares Gap Down to $18.03

 Insider Activity at Day One Biopharmaceuticals

-A number of large investors have recently added to or reduced their stakes in the company.
-Amalgamated Bank acquired a new position in shares of Day One Biopharmaceuticals in the first quarter valued at approximately $30,000.
-ACG Wealth acquired a new position in Day One Biopharmaceuticals during the 2nd quarter worth $32,000.
-TCI Wealth Advisors Inc. purchased a new stake in Day One Biopharmaceuticals during the 2nd quarter worth about $35,000.
-California State Teachers Retirement System raised its position in Day One Biopharmaceuticals by 58.6% in the 1st quarter.
-California State Teachers Retirement System now owns 9,687 shares of the company’s stock valued at $96,000 after purchasing an additional 3,581 shares in the last quarter.
-Finally, American International Group Inc. boosted its stake in shares of Day One Biopharmaceuticals by 92.7% in the 1st quarter.
-American International Group Inc. now owns 11,294 shares of the company’s stock valued at $112,000 after buying an additional 5,434 shares during the period.
-79.02% of the stock is currently owned by institutional investors and hedge funds.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in DAWN.
+Canaan Partners XI LLC bought a new position in Day One Biopharmaceuticals during the fourth quarter valued at about $162,832,000.
+RA Capital Management L.P. increased its stake in Day One Biopharmaceuticals by 22.0% during the first quarter.
+RA Capital Management L.P. now owns 6,060,090 shares of the company’s stock valued at $60,116,000 after acquiring an additional 1,094,502 shares during the period.
+Deerfield Management Company L.P.
+Series C increased its stake in Day One Biopharmaceuticals by 28.7% during the fourth quarter.
+Deerfield Management Company L.P.
+Series C now owns 2,202,533 shares of the company’s stock valued at $37,113,000 after acquiring an additional 491,803 shares during the period.
+BlackRock Inc. increased its stake in Day One Biopharmaceuticals by 54.6% during the first quarter.
+BlackRock Inc. now owns 1,162,916 shares of the company’s stock valued at $11,537,000 after acquiring an additional 410,797 shares during the period.
+Finally, Pathway Capital Management LP bought a new position in Day One Biopharmaceuticals during the fourth quarter valued at about $4,082,000.
+79.02% of the stock is currently owned by institutional investors.

 Day One Biopharmaceuticals, Inc, a clinical-stage biopharmaceutical company, develops and commercializes targeted therapies for patients with genetically defined cancers.
 Its lead product candidate is DAY101, an oral brain-penetrant type II pan-rapidly accelerated fibrosarcoma kinase inhibitor that is in Phase II clinical trial for pediatric patients with relapsed/progressive low-grade glioma.